 2. Pick your focus and personality

-Your brand can’t be everything to everyone, especially at the start.
+You can’t establish your brand to be everything to everyone, especially at the start.

 It’s important to find your focus and let that inform all the other parts of your brand as you build it.